newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Expect in New Jersey Traffic Court

-On completion of the trial, if you are found NOT GUILTY by the court, then all charges will be dropped, and there will be no fines, penalties, or points added to your driving record.
+On completion of the trial, if you are found NOT GUILTY by the court, all charges will be dropped, and no fines, penalties, or points will be added to your driving record.
 However, you will be liable for court costs.

-On completion of the trial, if you are found GUILTY, you will be instructed on your penalties by the court, and these could include fines and other penalties (depending on the severity of the charge), and points will be added to your driving record.
+On completion of the trial, if you are found GUILTY, the court will instruct you on your penalties.
+These could include fines and other penalties (depending on the severity of the charge), and points will be added to your driving record.
 You will also be liable for court costs.

 There is a possibility of reaching an agreement (plea bargain) with the prosecutor (usually an Assistant District Attorney), which might prevent points from being added to your driving record.
-It will involve pleading guilty to lesser charges and usually occurs on the first court date (arraignment) but must be done before the trial date.
+It will involve pleading guilty to lesser charges, generally occurring on the first court date (arraignment), but must be done before the trial date.

 How to Prepare for Traffic Court in New Jersey

 To prepare for traffic court in New Jersey, motorists are advised to review their citations thoroughly to understand the violation they're charged with.
-It may also help to research the traffic laws relevant to the alleged offense, as understanding the statutes related to the violation may help in formulating a defense.
+It also helps to research the traffic laws relevant to the alleged offense, as understanding the statutes related to the violation helps formulate a defense.
 Also, collect any evidence pertinent to the case and contact or engage the services of a traffic attorney for counsel or representation in court.

 disclaimer